 - Prior to BigFix 9.5.10, the script does an offline operation. - With BigFix 9.5.10, a number of improvements have been made to the script. - MS SQL supports online index rebuild operations under Enterprise edition (e.g. URL).
 The script will check the database entitlement, and if Enterprise edition is available, online index rebuild operations are driven.
 Online operations offer higher availability if the root server is under constant load.
-In the event the default script is unable to rebuild indexes due to excessive lock contention, Enterprise edition is recommended. - Rebuild operations now use a 90% fill factor (versus the default 100% fill factor). - The script will not alter indexes below certain page thresholds.
-This avoids churn and repetitive, useless maintenance operations. - The script has improved error handling for failed operations. - The script has an improved locking model and will back off in the event locks may not be acquired (versus attempting to acquire locks indefinitely and impacting the production workload).
+In the event the default script is unable to rebuild indexes due to excessive lock contention, Enterprise edition is recommended. - Rebuild operations now generally use a 90% fill factor (versus the default 100% fill factor). - The script will not alter indexes below certain page thresholds.
+This avoids churn and repetitive, useless maintenance operations. - The script has improved error handling for failed operations. - o The script has an improved locking model and will back off in the event locks may not be acquired (versus attempting to acquire locks indefinitely and impacting the production workload).

-• The scheduling of the script may be managed via the SQL Server Management Studio.
-By default, it runs at midnight.
+- The scheduling of the script may be managed via the SQL Server Management Studio.
+By default, it runs at midnight. - In high fragmentation deployments, it is possible to run the script more than once a day.
+Monitoring, as always, is recommended.